The remodel of our RV

 Related: 12 Questions to Ask Before Buying A Used RV

-Looking back, our Class C motorhome Franklin—also found on Craigslist but from a different, better seller—was waaaaaay better than a truck camper and we needed that first deal to fall through so we could time it right and find the perfect RV:
+Looking back, our Class C motorhome “Franklin” was waaaaaay better than a truck camper, and we needed that first deal to fall through so we could time it right and find the perfect RV:

 There are always roadblocks to chasing after what you want—like visiting all fifty states or traveling full-time—but sometimes they are just the annoying stuff you have to push through to get the RV you were meant to call home! 🚌